Shifting customer trends

 The customer journey is not complete once a car is purchased.
 While consumers spend around 15 hours buying a new car, they often spend up to 50 hours servicing that car during the time of ownership.
 This may only increase as car dashboards and entertainment systems become more complex.

 Automotive brands like BMW and Hyundai have integrated AR wearables into their engineering teams to improve their car repair services.
 This technology allows engineers to overlay digital information onto the car during repairs which improves troubleshooting time.

 Combining these repair service innovations with external partners not only reduces the repair time but could also empower customers to resolve minor issues at home.
 This part of the customer journey and experience is highly neglected, and yet is more important from the consumer perspective.

 This McKinsey Automotive Survey reveals that customers find the service experience to be more influential than the car buying experience.
 Companies should integrate innovative technologies that make the service experience as painless as possible to ensure customer satisfaction.

 Providing accessibility to entertainment services, driver-assistance apps, tourism information, and smartphone connections will drive profits and differentiate companies in the future.
 This is supported by reports that within the next few years, 30% of vehicles will be equipped with Wi-Fi.
 Investments in the digitalisation and technological advancement of the automotive industry are expected to reach $82 billion in 2020.

-The consumer journey is a promising area for the automobile industry to boost profits.
+The customer journey is a promising area for the automobile industry to boost profits.
 Complicated digital dashboards will create more opportunities to engage with customers, but also more opportunities for problems and customer confusion.
-Using foresight to mitigate potential technological barriers will improve customer journeys and continue to drive profits.
+Companies can integrate remote video assistance tools to provide enhances customer support.
+Using foresight to mitigate potential technological barriers will improve the customer journey and continue to drive profits.